saraajp/recrutamento-23-24/webdev/Daniel_Carvalho/OTAKUPT.md

 In the file ```images```, there exists severals icons in the format of .svg, used throughout the site, beign sourced from Google Material Icons, Bootsrap Icons and IconMonstr.
 There also exists the favicon.
 There exists a directory called ```news```, that houses the images used to indicate news, some being re-used in several places.

+The website was done to have a max-width of 1030px, since it looked like they were using around the same size for max-width, maybe slightly larger in main content.

+My website has a different font, since, even though I did not copy all of the options they had fro their website, I copied some of what they have, but didn't render the same.
+Probably had to link some of those fonts in header of the HTML.
+But since it can be a copy that is different then the original, I went with the font that i thought was fitting.